- 5-Minute Article

 Investment management fees are deducted from the variable annuity’s portfolio assets.
 Similar to the charges for managing mutual funds, these fees are imposed at the fund level and pay the investment firm for the fund manager’s expertise, investment trading costs, distribution and service, and other expenses related to the variable annuity’s underlying investments.

 These charges are often listed as “average fees” in the prospectus to give annuity buyers a general idea of theinvestment management costs.
-But, depending on the underlying investments selected, the actual costs can vary widely.
+However, depending on the underlying investments selected, the actual costs can vary widely.
 For instance, the fees are normally higher for more complex funds (can vary from 0.7% to 2% of the amount invested in a global stock fund, for example), and lower for funds such as a money market fund (typically 0.3% to 0.6%).3

 When it’s charged: Similar to the mortality and expense risk charge and administrative fees, the investment management fees are deducted daily, and reflected in the share values of each investment portfolio.